How to Naturally Treat Bipolar Disorder

 3.)
 Exercise

-Unfortunately, there still much research necessary to tell us how much exercise can affect bipolar disorder.
+Unfortunately, there is still much research necessary to tell us how much exercise can affect bipolar disorder.
 However, what exists is promising.

 In a 2015 review, exercise was found to “be a viable and effective strategy to deal with the depressive phase of bipolar disorder.” ¹⁸ In a separate review, “exercise was associated with improved health measures, including depressive symptoms, functioning, and quality of life.” ¹⁹